mishrasubhajit/CSE-701-C---Final-Project/README.md

 1. This is a basic RSA encryption algorithm written for the purpose of CSE 701 project.
 This is by no means a program that can be commercially used.

 2. The BigInt class I have used is taken from [here](https://github.com/srndic/rsa/blob/master/source/BigInt.cpp).
-A few changes were to made to accomodate my program and a few wrrors were resolved.
+A few changes were to made to accomodate my program and a few errors were resolved.

 3. This is my first time programming.
 It is evident that the program is not sophisticated.